kitarek/elasthttpd/README.md

 ## Pluggable behavior of server.
 Infinite possibilities...

-The server supports pluggable architecture of request consumers so you can do with them whatever you like - in example you can server file from server using built-in file server functionality.
+The server supports pluggable architecture of request consumers so you can do with them whatever you like - in example you can share directories and files from server machine using built-in file server plugin functionality.

 Instead of using `customRequestConsumer` passing handler class you need to decalre correct plugin builder.

-See real life example that works:
+See the real life example that works:

         ElastHttpD
             .startBuilding()